-The design of the GENESIS simulator and interface is based on a "building block" approach.
+The design of the GENESIS simulator and interface is based on a“building block” approach.
 Simulations are constructed from modules that receive inputs, perform calculations on them, and then generate outputs.
-Model neurons are constructed from these basic components, such as compartments. and variable conductance ion channels.
+Model neurons are constructed from these basic components, such as dendritic compartments. and variable conductance ion channels.
 Compartments are linked to their channels and are then linked together to form multi-compartmental neurons of any desired level of complexity.
 Neurons may be linked together to form neural circuits.
-This object-oriented approach is central to the generality and flexibility of the system, as it allows modelers to easily exchange and reuse models or model components.
-In addition, it makes it possible to extend the functionality of GENESIS by adding new commands or simulation components to the simulator, without having to modify the GENESIS base code.
+This modular component-based approach is central to the generality and flexibility of the system, as it allows modelers to easily exchange and reuse models or model components.
+In addition, it makes it possible to extend the functionality of GENESIS by adding new commands or simulation components to the simulator